showmewebcam/showmewebcam/README.md

 removing the file after you have finished customizing the webcam.

 ### My camera doesn't show up on my host computer!
 What to do?
+Linux

 From version 1.80, on Linux, you can see what happens by watching `dmesg` before you plug in the webcam: